Appointment Letter

 • Date of expected Joining

-• Documents checklist to be attached at the time of onboarding
+• A document checklist to be attached at the time of onboarding

 • Security clearance requirements, if any

-• Declaration commitment by the Employee - this may include an oath ceremonial if the position requires so
+• Declaration commitment by the Employee - this may include an oath ceremony if the position requires so

-• Confidentiality maintenance policy of the employer sensitive and important information
+• Confidentiality maintenance policy of the employer for sensitive and important information

-• End of contract - Resignations applicability – like one-month prior notice or one-month salary instead of that, by either party (employee or employer) – notice period
+• End of contract - Resignation applicability – like one-month prior notice or one-month salary instead of that, by either party (employee or employer) – notice period

 • Termination provisions, if the case may be